Classic Nepal Tour – 10 Days

 Detailed Itinerary

-You will be transferred to the hotel by one of our representatives.
-Welcome dinner at one of the traditional Nepali restaurants in Kathmandu.
+You will be transferred to the Hotel by one of our representatives.
+Welcome dinner at one of the traditional Nepali restaurants in Kathmandu with folk music and dances.

 Overnight: Hotel